The PetscSF Scalable Communication Layer: The PetscSF Interface

 to compose a new PetscSF \texttt{AB}, whose roots are \texttt{A}'s roots and leaves are \texttt{B}'s leaves.
-A root and a leaf of \texttt{AB} are connected if there is a leaf in \texttt{A} and a root in \texttt{B} that bridge them, or, in other words, if the leaf and the root are mutually reachable.

-If \texttt{A}'s leaves completely overlapped with \texttt{B}'s leaves and \texttt{B}'s roots all have a degree at most one, then the result of the following composition is also well defined.
+A root and a leaf of \texttt{AB} are connected if there is a leaf in \texttt{A} and a root in \texttt{B} that bridge them.
+Similarly, if \texttt{A}'s leaves are overlapped with \texttt{B}'s leaves and \texttt{B}'s roots all have a degree at most one, then the result of the following composition is also well defined.

 \texttt{AB} is a new PetscSF with \texttt{A}'s roots and leaves being \texttt{B}'s roots and edges built upon a reachability definition similar to that in PetscSFCompose.
+Such SF concatenations enable users to redistribute or re-order data from existing distributions or orderings.

-\textbf{(3) Embedding:} PetscSF allows removal of existing vertices and their associated edges, a common use case in scientific computations, for example, in field segregation in multiphysics application and subgraph extraction.
+\textbf{(2) Embedding:} PetscSF allows removal of existing vertices and their associated edges, a common use case in scientific computations, for example, in field segregation in multiphysics application and subgraph extraction.
 The API

 removes edges from all but the selected roots/leaves without remapping indices and returns a new PetscSF that can be used to perform the subcommunication using the original root/leaf data buffers.